cloudutsukpilot/sakharams.github.io/_posts/iam/azureentraid/2024-05-22-entra-ad-connect.md

 | --------- | ----------- |
 | Azure AD Connect sync component | This is installed on the on-premise environment |
 | Azure AD Connect sync service | This service runs in Azure AD |

+### Microsoft Entra Cloud Sync
+- Microsoft Entra Cloud Sync is a lightweight, cloud-based solution for synchronizing on-premises directories (such as Active Directory) with Microsoft Entra ID (formerly Azure AD).
+- It is designed to provide seamless and automatic synchronization of user identities, groups, and other directory objects to the cloud.
+- Key Features:
+1. `Lightweight Agent`: Uses a lightweight agent installed on-premises to handle synchronization tasks.
+2. `Automatic Updates`: The agent is updated automatically by Microsoft, reducing administrative overhead.
+3. `Scalability`: Supports multiple agents for high availability and scalability.
+4. `Filtered Synchronization`: Allows for filtering which objects and attributes to synchronize.
+5. `Password Hash Synchronization`: Supports synchronizing password hashes, enabling users to use the same password for both on-premises and cloud services.
+6. `Simplified Management`: Managed through the Microsoft Entra ID portal, providing a simplified and centralized management interface.

+- Use Cases:
+1. Organizations with lightweight or decentralized IT environments.
+2. Scenarios where minimal infrastructure changes are desired.
+3. Companies needing to synchronize specific subsets of directory objects.